-Hunger Action Los Angeles (HALA) works to end hunger and promote healthy eating through advocacy, direct service, and organizing.
+Hunger Action Los Angeles (HALA) works to end food insecurities & promote healthy eating through advocacy, direct service, and organizing.

 What is HALA?

 HALA partners with 23+ L.A.-area farmers’ markets through the Market Match program, to make fresh fruits & vegetables affordable for our low-income community members.